restatedev/documentation/docs/deploy/cluster.md

 <Admonition type="note" title="Shrinking the cluster">
     Currently, it is not supported to shrink the cluster.
-    This means that servers that have joined the cluster once, cannot be stopped!
+    This means that nodes that have joined the cluster once, cannot be stopped!
-    We will add support for removing servers from the cluster soon.
+    We will add support for removing nodes from the cluster soon.
 </Admonition>